Simon has been involved in software development since the days of paper tape. He has developed niche software for information management.

 Cultural institutions including archiving in their briefs sometimes include advice to individuals on digital preservation, usually concerning file naming conventions and the necessity to keep multiple copies in different locations.
 Examples of such advice can be found the USA's Library of Congress, the University of Michigan, and Tufts University.
 None of the advice appears to address the contemporary issue of image display devices not providing access to file names or the difficulty of maintaining access to cloud storage.

-The most 'future-proof' storage medium is probably the one with least electronics.
+The most 'future-proof' storage medium is probably the one with the least electronics.
 Optical storage on a DVD disc meets that criteria.
-However, there are still choices to make - single layer or double layer, archival or standard discs.
+However, there are still choices to make—single layer or double layer, archival or standard discs.
 These are discussed in more detail later.

 The best archival storage format is simply the most widely used which meets any technical requirements, as any migration necessary will be most readily available for these formats.
 For images, this will mean JPEG format, for videos, MP4, and sound recordings MP3.
 Microsoft Word and Adobe PDF are the two commonest document formats.
 From an archival perspective, Word is superior, but PDF is a fact of life and conversion from it to other formats relies on performing Optical Character Recognition (OCR) on each page, which can give poor results.